LeeyaD/rb130/rb130_minitest.md

     @car = Car.new
   end
 ```
-The `setup` method will be called before running every test, allows us to setup the code we're running our assertions against rather than adding setup code to each & every test method.
+The `setup` method is called before running every test, it allows us to setup the code we’re running our assertions against rather than adding setup code to each & every test method.

 There is a `teardown` method (which we don't have) that's called after running every test.
-In our case, we don't have any tear down activity, so it's not necessary.
 In some cases, we will need a tear down for cleaning up files or logging some information, or closing database connections.

-Simplest cases don't need either setup or tear down, just remember there are 4 steps to running any test.
-At the minimum, you'll need EA, even if the E is just a simple object instantiation.
+Simplest cases don't need either setup or tear down.
+At the minimum, we'll need EA, even if `E` is a simple object instantiation.

+When using `setup` we assign the instantiated an object to an instance variable this way our tests--which are instance methods--have access to it

 ### Testing Equality
 `assert_equal` tests for *value* equality.
 We're invoking the `==` method on the object.